 Can I Leave Plants Covered All Day?

 Depending on the type of cover you use, you might be able to leave your plants covered all day.
-Some covers are specifically made for this purpose.
+Some plant covers (such as cloches and row covers) are specifically made for this purpose.

-However, other covers should be removed during the day (in the morning) and replaced at night before a frost.
+However, there are certain covers (such as frost blankets) that should be removed during the day (in the morning) and replaced at night before a frost.
 Otherwise, they will cause plants to overheat or prevent them from getting the sunlight they need.

 How Long Can You Keep Plants Covered?

-For a cloche or row cover, you might be able to keep plants covered indefinitely (or until they outgrow the cover!)
+For a cloche or row cover, you can keep plants covered indefinitely (for many weeks, or at least until they outgrow the cover!)
 For a frost blanket, you probably only want to keep your plants covered overnight.

 Let’s take a closer look at each of these covers and how long you can cover plants with each one.